MarkyMan4/filequery/README.md

 [![pypi](https://img.shields.io/pypi/v/filequery.svg)](https://pypi.org/project/filequery/)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/MarkyMan4/filequery)

 Query CSV and Parquet files using SQL.
-This uses DuckDB behind the scenes so any valid SQL for DuckDB will work here.
 - runs queries using a DuckDB in-memory database for efficient querying
 - any SQL that works with DuckDB will work here
 - use the CLI to easily query files in your terminal or automate queries/transformations as part of a script